SichangHe/igem-2022-dku-backup/src/attributions.md

 ### Yuxiang He

-Built a 3D model for the drug delivery system.
+Responsible for building a 3D model of the microcapsule.
+Created standard pages and provided technical support for the wiki.
+Provided technical support in using the Gitlab repository.
+Helped with protein modeling using PyMOL.

 ## Advising support